Eng 中文 ไทย

 4. Enter China.

-5. The tour agency will send you either a photocopy or a real copy of the Tibet Travel Permit (TTP) by email or courier service.*
+5. The tour agency will send you either a photocopy or a real copy of the Tibet Travel Permit (TTP) by courier service (EMS) to your hotel in China (so you should spend at least one night in China).

 6. Enter Tibet either by flight or train.